Icyconfusion/Ultiprint/README.md

 # About
 ### Frame
 The frame is made of 2020 T slot profiles in a cube like structure with 90 degree brackets to hold it together.
-The profiles used for the Y axis can be raised or lowered to provide more clearance if it is needed when using a different hotend.
+The profiles used for the Y axis can be raised or lowered to provide more clearance if it is needed when using a different hotend or if more clearance is needed for filament to run through a drilled hole in the top panel.
 Linear rails are mounted on the underside to allow the X axis to move back and forth.
 On the X carriage the blower fan blows air into the duct to cool both the nozzle and the part.

 ### Motion
 The printer uses a standard CoreXY system with stacked belts, meaning there is no need for a belt crossover.
 The belts attach to the extruder by lopping around and being held with belt clamps.
 This is the belt path: